sebrad/M6/README.md

 source("fetch_data.r")
 ```

-As datasource only yahoo is used, since it is free.
+In this script, yahoo is used as single source of data, since it is free.
 (In contrast to alphavantage, which I used for the competition for estimating the conditional mean.)

 Then generate the probabilities by executing.